-- 85. The Working Group has recommended strengthening cooperation between financial intelligence units, anti-corruption authorities and central authorities responsible for mutual legal assistance at the national and international levels.
-Further cooperation with existing networks and institutions such as the Egmont Group of Financial Intelligence Units and the International Association of Anti-Corruption Authorities should be explored. - 86.
-The Conference, in its resolution 6/3, encouraged States parties to consider making use of opportunities for cooperation through existing practitioner-based networks, such as the asset recovery focal points under the Convention, the Global Focal Point Initiative and the Camden Asset Recovery Inter-Agency Network, and information provided at the financial intelligence unit level, in the course of making requests for mutual legal assistance.
+92. The Working Group has recommended strengthening cooperation between financial intelligence units, anti-corruption authorities and central authorities responsible for mutual legal assistance at the national and international levels.
+Further cooperation with existing networks and institutions, such as the Egmont Group of Financial Intelligence Units and the International Association of Anti-Corruption Authorities, should be explored.

+93. In its resolution 6/3, the Conference encouraged States parties to consider making use of opportunities for cooperation through existing practitioner-based networks, such as the asset recovery focal points under the Convention, the Global Focal Point Network, and the Camden Asset Recovery Inter-Agency Network, and information provided at the financial intelligence unit level, in the course of making requests for mutual legal assistance.

-- 87. UNODC works closely with and supports the activities of the International Association of Anti-Corruption Authorities and participates in its Executive Committee, including in the most recent annual general meeting, in Vienna in January 2019. - 88.
-UNODC continues to be involved in activities of the Egmont Group of Financial Intelligence Units.
-The StAR Initiative participated in the Egmont Group meetings in Australia from 23 to 29 September 2018.
-Both the UNODC Global Programme against Money-Laundering, Proceeds of Crime and the Financing of Terrorism and the StAR Initiative continued to work with financial intelligence units to assist them in joining the Egmont Group and in implementing the Egmont standards for the exchange of information on countering money-laundering and the financing of terrorism.
-The Global Programme also continued to promote inter-agency cooperation, highlighting the importance of such cooperation to the success of anti-money-laundering and countering the financing of terrorism regimes. - 89.
-The StAR Initiative finalized a new publication, based on a joint study by the World Bank, the Egmont Group and UNODC, entitled Financial Intelligence Units Working with Law Enforcement Authorities and Prosecutors, which highlights the importance of cooperation (see para.
-19 above).
+94. UNODC works closely with and supports the activities of the International Association of Anti-Corruption Authorities, participates in its Executive Committee and attended the most recent annual general meeting of the Association, held in Vienna in January 2019.

+95. UNODC continues to be involved in activities of the Egmont Group of Financial Intelligence Units.
+The StAR Initiative participated in the Egmont Group meetings in Sydney, Australia, from 23 to 29 September 2018 and in The Hague, Netherlands, from 1 to 4 July 2019.
+Both the Initiative and the Global Programme against Money-Laundering continued to work with financial intelligence units to assist them in joining the Egmont Group and in implementing the Egmont standards for the exchange of information on countering money-laundering and the financing of terrorism.
+The Global Programme also continued to promote inter-agency cooperation, highlighting the importance of such cooperation to the success of regimes to counter money-laundering and the financing of terrorism.